Scott's Woods Historic District

 The Scott's Woods Historic District is a historic district on Hillside Street between Randolph Avenue and the Blue Hills Reservation in Milton, Massachusetts.
 This rural-residential area has a long history, and is named for the Scott family, who were early settlers of the area.
-The oldest house in the district, the First Period Bernard Capen House, was moved here in 1909.
-Two houses built in the district in the mid-18th century survive.
-The district is otherwise reflective of Milton's growth from a rural community to a mainly residential suburb of adjacent Boston.
+This area preserves a concentration of agricultural and residential resources dating from the 18th to the early 20th centuries, with well-preserved houses, barns, and landscapes.
 The district was listed on the National Register of Historic Places in 1992.